-Best Oregon Fishing Lakes
+Best Fishing Lakes In Oregon

-Top places to fish for bass, catfish, crappie and more in OR.
+Guide to top places to fish for bass, catfish, crappie and more in OR.

+The purpose of this page is to share basic information about the best fishing lakes in the state, and the species found in each lake.
 Crescent Lake, Davis Lake, Detroit Lake, Diamond Lake, Lake Billy Chinook, Odell Lake, Upper Klamath Lake and Wickiup Reservoir are the most popular places for fishing in Oregon, offering anglers the chance to pursue a variety of fish species.
 In winter, many of these waters freeze over allowing for good ice fishing.

 Brownlee Reservoir, Davis Lake, Fern Ridge Reservoir, Green Peter Lake, Lake Billy Chinook, Prineville Reservoir,Siltcoos Lake, The Columbia River and Wickiup Reservoir are considered the best options for largemouth, smallmouth and spotted bass.
 More...

 The Columbia River is considered the top water for walleye fishing.
 More...